 A lot of gamers keep lists of all the games they’ve finished throughout each year.
-That’s something I’ve always kinda-sorta intended to do, but I’ve tried to keep them all in my head, and at my advanced age (I’m all of forty-damn-six, you little punks), that’s nearly impossible for my withered old brain.
+That’s something I’ve always kinda-sorta intended to do, but I’ve tried to keep them all in my head, and at my advanced age (I’m all of forty-damn-seven, you little punks), that’s nearly impossible for my withered old brain.

 So since the beginning of the year, I figured I can keep track of them right here in a blog post, which I’ll continually update!
 The latest games will be added to the top.
 (I’m not including re-playing old games I’ve already finished, like, say, Super Metroid or Mega Man.)
 So here goes–!